 “Perhaps no one has done as much to show the power of the written word on children, not to mention on their parents, as Maurice Sendak.”—President Clinton, January 9, 1997.

-Sendak's ability to present a child's view of the world sometimes makes parents uncomfortable.
+Sendak's ability to present a child's view of the world sometimes made parents uncomfortable.
 In a copy of Night Kitchen in a local public library, someone inked in pants on the naked pictures of the little boy Mickey.
-Sendak says it's not the first time.
-Stephanie Tolan, who writes novels for older children (most recently Welcome to the Ark) says: “There are many people (few of them children) in the world of children's literature (and rather more outside it) who are offended by some of Sendak's work for a variety of reasons.
+Sendak said it's not the first time.
+Stephanie Tolan, who writes novels for older children (most recently Welcome to the Ark) said: “There are many people (few of them children) in the world of children's literature (and rather more outside it) who are offended by some of Sendak's work for a variety of reasons.
 But I believe those to be the people who don't remember childhood, who have repressed it and like to look back on it as a lovely time of play and innocence and joy.
 Sendak has a real ability to enter the landscape of childhood—REAL childhood—and render its lights and its shadows, too.
 There is nothing cutesy about Sendak's work, though the monsters in Where the Wild Things Are are rather splendid companions rather than the creatures of nightmare.”

-In his life as in his books, Sendak is a passionate advocate of children: “These are difficult times for children.
+In his life as in his books, Sendak was a passionate advocate of children: “These are difficult times for children.
 Children have to be brave to survive what the world does to them.
 And this world is scrungier and rougher and dangerouser than it ever was before.”